This resource will help you manage the side effects from your chemotherapy.

 - Wear sturdy shoes and walk carefully if your feet are tingling or numb.

 - Get acupuncture.
-Acupuncture is a form of treatment in traditional Chinese medicine.
-It’s done by applying very thin needles to certain places on your body.
-For more information, read About Acupuncture.
+Acupuncture is done by putting very thin needles into certain places on your body.
+Read About Acupuncture to learn more.

 - Pain, burning, numbness, or tingling in your fingers, toes, or both

-For more information about neuropathy, read Neuropathic Pain, About Peripheral Neuropathy, and Managing Peripheral Neuropathy.
+Read Neuropathic Pain, About Peripheral Neuropathy, and Managing Peripheral Neuropathy to learn more.

 Skin and nail changes

-Some chemotherapy can cause changes to your skin.
-You may have darkening of your skin, nails, tongue, and the veins in which you received the chemotherapy.
-You may also have general skin changes, such as dryness and itchiness.
+Some chemotherapy can cause general changes to your skin, such as dryness and itchiness.
+You may have darkening of your skin, nails, tongue, and the veins in which you got the chemotherapy.
 Your nails can get weak and brittle and may crack.

 - Avoid direct sunlight.
 Don’t expose your scalp or body to the sun.
 Wear hats with wide brims, light-colored pants, and long-sleeved shirts.